ephiot/php-xss-tests/README.md

 Just execute "run.sh", it will start a docker container to do all stuff.

 # How I know if my code was successfull ?
-After run the container the dirs below will be created:
+After run the container the dirs/files below will be created:

 - html/
   - xss/      <- HTML with XSS
+    - *.html
   - no-xss/   <- HTML with cleanned XSS
+    - *.html
+- xss-report.csv

 You should open the HTML to see if XSS is working, if not your code was successfull.